-It is the legal responsibility of the landowner to control rabbits on their property, and penalties can be imposed for failing to do so as set out in the Landscape South Australia Act 2019.
+It is the legal responsibility of the landowner to control rabbits on their property, and penalties can be imposed for failing to do so.
+(Landscape South Australia Act 2019)

-Controlling rabbits in an urban setting can be difficult as the range of options available is limited.
+Controlling rabbits in urban settings can be difficult as the range of options available is limited.
 The aim should be to remove the rabbits from the environment and also to modify that environment so that it is less attractive to rabbits in the future.